Frequently Asked Questions

 Which studies are included in CLOSER Discovery?

 The eight studies included in CLOSER Discovery are listed below.
 Not all of the information you need may be included in Discovery yet, as our metadata enhancement team are progressing through the legacy information.
-For an up-to-date list of what data collection instruments from each study are currently covered by CLOSER Discovery, please visit our Technical Wiki.
+For an up-to-date list of what data collection instruments from each study are currently covered by CLOSER Discovery, please visit our Content pages on the CLOSER Technical Wiki.

 - Hertfordshire Cohort Study